First published in London, 1612.

 and in the 1880s by Richard Savage.
 At the Neligan sale, 2 August 1888, lot 1098.
 Bought by James Orchard Halliwell-Phillipps (1820-89), and his sale 4 July 1889, lot 1257.

 All the Shakespearian texts except Othello were edited from this MS in Richard Savage's Shakespearean Extracts (1887).
 The MS also edited in Juliet Mary Gowan, An Edition of Edward Pudsey's Commonplace Book (c.1600-1615) (unpublished M. Phil., University of London, 1967).
 It was then found that the miscellany lacked several of its original leaves, including extracts from six plays by Shakespeare.
-These leaves were rediscovered in 1977 among Savage's papers at the Edward Pudsey's Booke
+These leaves were rediscovered in 1977 among Savage's papers at the Shakespeare Birthplace Trust, ER 82/1/21, and the Othello extracts identified by Gowan.
+The MS also discussed in J. Rees, Shakespeare and Edward Pudsey's Booke

 , 1600, N&Q, 237 (September 1992), 330-1; in Juliet Gowan, One Man in His Time